Stars in Their Eyes

 Stars in Their Eyes is a British television talent series, based on Joop van den Ende's Dutch format Soundmixshow.
 It featured a singing contest in which members of the public impersonate showbiz stars.

 The show premiered on 21 July 1990 and initially ran until 23 December 2006.
 It was produced by Granada for ITV and originally presented by Leslie Crowther.
 Matthew Kelly took over in May 1993, before he was replaced by Cat Deeley in April 2004.
 An Elvis Presley special hosted by Russ Abbot aired in January 1993, as well as 2003 specials hosted by Davina McCall.
 A number of celebrity specials and a children's spin-off series were also aired during the original run.

 A six-part revival hosted by Harry Hill aired from 10 January 2015 to 14 February 2015, but it was later axed by ITV due to low ratings and poor reviews.
-In 2022, the format was revived as Starstruck.
+In 2022, ITV aired Starstruck, a similar format which was described by some media outlets as a revived and reformatted version of Stars in Their Eyes.

 History

 A series of non-televised pilots were filmed in 1989 hosted by Chris Tarrant.
 However, in February 1990, Leslie Crowther was chosen as the host of the show which began airing on 21 July 1990.
 Crowther hosted the first three series, and a Christmas Special in 1991.
 At the time of his car accident in October 1992, he was booked to record an Elvis Presley special (which was later hosted by Russ Abbot) and a fourth series (later hosted by Matthew Kelly) in 1993.

 It then became clear that Crowther would not be able to return.
-He announced his retirement from showbusiness in November 1994 and died 2 years later.
+He announced his retirement from showbusiness in November 1994 and died two years later.
 Therefore, Kelly hosted the show until the live grand final of the 15th series on 13 March 2004.
 Kelly announced a few days earlier that he would quit the show in order to pursue his acting career full-time.
 Kelly also hosted the 2001 pilot episode, and first series of the kids version in 2002.

 In January 2003, Kelly was arrested by police over allegations of child sex abuse resulting in Davina McCall temporarily guest hosting the show for three celebrity specials that were broadcast the following month.
 Kelly returned after the charges were dropped.

 Cat Deeley, who previously took over as host of the kids' version in 2003, was Kelly's replacement for the final adult series in 2005.
 Deeley also hosted several celebrity specials in 2004.
 In June 2006, ITV denied reports that the series was facing the axe although admitted that the future of the show was being discussed.
 Deeley hosted the show until its final episode in December 2006; the show was then axed by ITV.

 The most impersonated stars are Dolly Parton, Elvis Presley, Cher, George Michael, Celine Dion, Kylie Minogue and Madonna.